IrvinGil/Notes-and-Job-Development-task-Journals/README.md

 ## Vault Structure

-The structure of this obsidian vault is that the pages are somehow organized in a way that they are related to each other and are grouped under their respective folders/directory.
-Linked pages are just kept above those folders for easy access and to identify them as linked pages.
+The structure of this obsidian vault is that the pages are somehow organized in a way that they are related to each other and are grouped under their respective folders/directory. ~~Linked pages are just kept above those folders for easy access and to identify them as linked pages.~~ (deprecated: 01-10-2023)

+Linked pages are stored on the **⛓ Linked Pages** folder.